qianchd/mume.parser/README.md

 - add math shorthands using the KaTeX macros in `config.js`
 - removing texts before maketitle and after bib to the end.
 It makes the live update work.
 - Number and Cross-reference of sections, equations, theorems, lemmas...

+Some regular rules
+- Only the label equation should be numbered.
+It means that we only use the envs like equation, equation*, align* or equation+aligned, but not align.

 Though the parser is still in development, it is now usable.
 The only thing haven't been touched is the table environment.
 I think it is now handily useful and a good start point for further development.